shubhamg124/Netflix-data-analysis/README.md

 # 🎬 Netflix Data Analysis Dashboard

-## 1. Project Title / Headline
-**Netflix Data Analysis: Insights from Streaming Trends**
+##Netflix Data Analysis: Insights from Streaming Trends##
-An exploratory data analysis (EDA) project using Python to uncover patterns in Netflix's content catalog—examining genres, country contributions, content type trends, and more.
+An exploratory data analysis (EDA) project using Python and Power BI to uncover patterns in Netflix's content catalog—examining genres, country contributions, content type trends, and more.

----

-## 2. Short Description / Purpose
+## 2.Purpose
 This project provides an analytical view of Netflix's content using a Kaggle dataset.
 It focuses on key questions such as what genres are most common, how Netflix’s content has evolved over time, and which countries contribute the most.
-The goal is to derive meaningful insights using Python-based data analysis tools.
+The goal is to derive meaningful insights using Python for data preparation and Power BI for interactive visuals.

----

 ## 3. Tech Stack
 The project was built using the following tools and technologies:<br>
 • 🐍 **Python** – For data cleaning, analysis, and visualization
 • 📊 **Pandas** – Data manipulation and transformation
 • 📈 **Matplotlib & Seaborn** – Visual analytics
+• 📊 **Power BI Desktop** – For interactive dashboards and final visual presentation
 • ☁️ **Google Colab** – Cloud-based Jupyter Notebook environment
 • 🐙 **Git & GitHub** – Version control and project sharing

----

 ## 4. Data Source
 **Source:** [Kaggle Netflix Titles Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows)